Ricardo Escotto

-Ricardo Escotto Lechuga (born 14 December 2004) is a Mexican racing driver who last competed full-time in the 2025 Indy NXT for Andretti Cape Indy NXT.
-He previously drove part-time in the 2024 Indy NXT for Juncos Hollinger Racing and in the 2024 USF Pro 2000 Championship for BN Racing.
+Ricardo Escotto Lechuga (born 14 December 2004) is a Mexican racing driver who last competed in FIA Formula 3 for AIX Racing.

 Career

 Formula 4 UAE Championship

-Following a three year hiatus from racing, Escotto signed with Cram – Hitech GP to compete in the 2022 Formula 4 UAE Championship.
+Following a three-year hiatus from racing, Escotto signed with Cram – Hitech GP to compete in the 2022 Formula 4 UAE Championship.
 He had a difficult season with no points and finishing 25th in the standings.

 F4 Spanish Championship

 For the 2022 season, Escotto Joined Cram-Pinnacle to compete full-time in the 2022 F4 Spanish Championship.
-He had a best result of 9th twice at Aragón and finished 22nd in the championship.
+He had a best result of ninth twice at Aragón and finished 22nd in the championship.

 Italian F4 Championship

 Alongside his campaign in the F4 Spanish Championship, Escotto competed in select rounds of the 2022 Italian F4 Championship with Cram Motorsport.

 USF Pro 2000 Championship

 2023

 For 2023, Escotto made the switch to America, competing in the 2023 USF Pro 2000 Championship with Jay Howard Driver Development.
 He would get his first win in the championship at Indianapolis, finishing ahead of his teammate Reece Ushijima.
 Escotto wouldn't finish on the podium again in the remainder of the season, and finished thirteenth in the standings.